trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 {{< /note >}}

-This step tells the Platform.sh edge layer where to route requests for your web site.
+This step tells the Platform.sh edge layer where to route requests for your website.
 You can do this through the CLI with `platform domain:add <YOUR_DOMAIN>` or [using the management console](/administration/web/configure-project.md#domains).